Skar0/generalizedparity/README.txt

 The antichain module is rather abstract but still imposes that following
 intuition:

-To represent downward-closed-sets of elements in a partially-ordered set, only maximal incomparable elements are stored.
+To represent downward-closed sets of elements in a partially-ordered set, only maximal incomparable elements are stored.

 The user must provide a "comparator" function x, y -> bool which,